karoliskoncevicius/matrixTests/README.md

 * mean.diff - mean of x and y difference
 * ci.low - lower confidence interval
 * statistic.t - t statistic of the test

+Exception from this rule are values that have a dot or dash in their name.
+Like *p.value*.

 #### Row names ####